7 Stages of Trauma Bonding in a Relationship and How to Deal

 Once you recognize signs that you’re in the 7 stages of trauma bonding, there are things you can do to break the bond.
 Remember that this abuse is not your fault; support is available to help you heal.

-If at any time you are in danger within your relationship, you can reach out to the National Domestic Violence Hotline for support and referral to resources.
-This service offers Internet chat, phone support, and text messaging 24 hours per day, 7 days per week.
+If you are in danger within your relationship at any time, you can reach out to the National Domestic Violence Hotline for support and referral to resources.
+This service offers Internet chat, phone support, and text messaging 24 hours a day, 7 days a week.

 Trusted by +5 Million People